gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) is a library for Jest that allows you to run browser-based UI tests using the Puppeteer API.
 It launches Chromium and handles the communication between the two.

 I use [Visual Regression Testing](https://gideonpyzer.com/blog/visual-regression-testing/) to capture CSS regressions.
 I wrote an [article](https://gideonpyzer.com/blog/visual-regression-testing/) about it if you are not familiar with it.
-The main problem with using "jest-puppeteer" directly for this particular case is environmental differences in the rendering of the pages.
+The main problem with using "jest-puppeteer" directly **for this particular case** is environmental differences in the rendering of the pages.
 Docker is a solution to that problem.

-## 😐 Easy (slow) solution
+## 😐 Easy solution (slow)
 One way to solve this is to launch a Docker container, `npm install`, copy the app over, and run `npm run test`.
 We can create a mount point to capture artefacts (e.g. test reports, failed screenshots), so that CI can report on these stats.

 This is a perfectly valid solution, but this can be quite slow.
 Your CI is going to set up a clean environment with Docker installed, and then build a Docker image inside of that and start it up.
 This is going use a lot of resources and slow your app and tests down.

 ## 🚀 Better solution (maybe)
 Another solution would be to run your app and tests directly in the CI environment, but run the browser itself in a container, and then communicate between the two.
-We can do that with [Remote debugging](https://chromedevtools.github.io/devtools-protocol/), connecting via a web socket.
+We can do that with [Remote debugging](https://chromedevtools.github.io/devtools-protocol/), connecting via a WebSocket.
 In order to achieve this, I created [jest-puppeteer-docker](https://github.com/gidztech/jest-puppeteer-docker).

 # 🔎 How jest-puppeteer-docker works